Module code: G5026

 Assessment modes: Coursework

-Human computer interaction (HCI) is concerned with designing, evaluating and deploying usable, effective and enjoyable technologies in a range of contexts.
+You'll learn about the main areas, approaches and developments in human computer interaction (HCI), which involves designing, evaluating and deploying usable, effective and enjoyable technologies in a range of contexts.

-- techniques for prototyping and implementing graphical user interfaces.
+- techniques for prototyping and implementing interactive products

 Module learning outcomes